-Dame Mary Perkins, Specsavers co-founder
+Dame Mary Perkins, DBE – Co-Founder of Specsavers

 A qualified and registered optometrist for more than 45 years, Mary plays an active role in the Specsavers business in a number of areas including driving customer service standards, championing its values and shaping its corporate responsibility (CR) commitments.
-She is also very involved in a number of national and local charities and was made a Dame Commander of the Order of the British Empire in 2007.

 “I have been a proud Patron of The British Citizen Award since its inception.
 Each time we recognise a new group of medalists, I am energised by ther enthusiasm and reassured by their humanity”.